 Spinach frittata is one of the most healthy and tasty breakfast or brunch options for all my veggie loving readers out there and it is great for any meatless day too!

-Frittata is just like a canvas and if you have made frittatas at home, then I am sure you will agree with me on that.
+Frittata is just like a blank canvas and if you have made frittatas at home, then I am sure you will agree with me on that.
 Frittatas can have endless number of varieties which is only limited to your imagination.
 And as mentioned by many chefs + bloggers, frittata can also work as a pantry cleaner as well, as you can use up any left-over veggies in your frittata before going for your weekly grocery shopping.
 Frittata is an ideal recipe for weekend brunch – you can make it as heavy or as light as you like.
+Try this spinach frittata to begin your frittata journey and I can bet that even a non-spinach lover will fall for it too!

-Frittata has become a very common part of our meal nowadays and I have made many varieties till date; but the underlying principle of making a frittata is always same – whisk eggs -> fry your desirable veggies -> pour your eggs over and let it set -> add cheese of your choice if you like or you can even skip it – done!
+Frittata has become a very common part of our meal nowadays and I have made many varieties till date; but the underlying principle of making a frittata is always same – whisk eggs -> fry your desirable veggies -> pour your eggs over and let it set -> add cheese of your choice if you like or you can even skip it -> finish it in the oven!
+And you are done!
+You can make a loaded frittata to serve for lunch; try adding sausages, pepperoni, chopped bell peppers, chopped tomatoes, sautéed mushrooms, green onion or any other veggie of your choice to make it a one pot meal.
+Once you start making frittata, you will undoubtedly fall in love with it.
+Start with this easy peasy spinach frittata and see where it takes you!
+Enjoy!

 - Egg – 8